canvasxyz/canvas/packages/signed-cid/README.md

 }
 ```

-Signature sign the **bytes of the CID**, which carries metadata about the encoding format and hashing algorithm in addition to the hash of the encoded value itself.
+Signatures sign the **bytes of the CID**, which carries metadata about the encoding format and hashing algorithm in addition to the hash of the encoded value itself.
 This allows values and their signatures to be re-encoded with different codecs without breaking validation.

 [`did:key` URIs](https://w3c-ccg.github.io/did-method-key/) are used to encode public keys.